P3ntest/rug-graphics-competition/README.md

-# Screen Space Reflections Shader for OpenGL
+# Screen Space Reflections and Water Shader for OpenGL

 This project was made as a submission to the RUG Computer Graphics Course Competition 2025.
 It implements a screen space reflections (SSR) shader in OpenGL using a deferred rendering pipeline.